anywhichway/lazui/README.md

 ## Change History (Reverse Chronological Order)

+2023-10-30 v0.0.38a fixed issue backtick substitution and highlightjs, documented examplify

 2023-10-29 v0.0.37a fixed issue with handler loading for routes

 2023-10-29 v0.0.36a added use of examplify